ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/rest api/_index.md

 {{< imgproc butler-ports-1.png Resize "x180" >}} Ports used by Butler {{< /imgproc >}}

+## Rate limiting the REST API

+Butler's REST API can be rate limited to prevent abuse.

+Rate limiting is configured by the `--api-rate-limit` command line parameter when starting Butler.

+The parameter takes a single integer value, which is the number of API calls allowed per minute.
+Set to 0 to disable rate limiting.

 ## Enabling individual API endpoints

 Each enabled endpoint will result in Butler using more memory and CPU.
 Thus only enable the endpoints that are needed.